marcopoli/Identification-of-Twitter-bots-using-CNN/README.md

 # Identification of bot accounts in Twitter using 2D CNNs on user-generated contents

-*Marco Polignano, Marco Giuseppe de Pinto*
+*Marco Polignano, Marco Giuseppe de Pinto, Pasquale Lops, Giovanni Semeraro*

 *marco.polignano@uniba.it, marcogiuseppe.depinto@uniba.it, pasquale.lops@uniba.it, giovanni.semeraro@uniba.it*